MCorentin/sra-cleaning/README.md

 1. Remove the features with _seqname_ listed in the "Exclude:" sequences
 2. Remove the features which overlap with the "Trim:" regions
-     * If the region falls in the middle of a sequence, rename _seqname_ with "_1" and "_2" as mentioned above.
+     * If the region falls in the middle of a sequence, add "_1" and "_2" to the _seqname_ of features situated before and after the region respectively.
 3. Remove the features with _seqname_ that were removed in the polishing step (sequence length < 200 nt)

 ## Output files:

-_cleaned.fasta_: contains the filtered FASTA file.
+- _cleaned.fasta_: contains the filtered FASTA file.
-_cleaned.gff_: contains the filtered GFF annotations.
+- _cleaned.gff_: contains the filtered GFF annotations.
-_removed\_features.gff_: contains the removed features.
+- _removed\_features.gff_: contains the removed features.

 ## ToDo list:

 - Implement parsing for multiple spans on the same sequence in the "Contamination.txt" file.
+- Add more checks (check if GFF features have >= 9 columns and if the GFF and FASTA have corresponding sequence IDs)